wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-creating-oracle-webLogic-server-12c-cluster.md

 Each instance in a WebLogic Server cluster must be running the same version of Oracle WebLogic Server.
 This example uses WebLogic Server 12c Enterprise Edition.

 ##Create Virtual Machines to use in the cluster
-You’ll create a Virtual Machine to use as the cluster administration server, and you’ll create additional Virtual Machines to use as part of the cluster.
+You'll create a Virtual Machine to use as the cluster administration server, and you'll create additional Virtual Machines to use as part of the cluster.

 ### Create a Virtual Machine to use as the administration server